Deadly winter storms slam southern US | DW | 11.01.2020

 Loss of life

-Earlier Saturday, firefighters found the corpses of an elderly couple near their destroyed trailer, the Bossier Parish Sheriff's Office said via Facebook.
+Earlier Saturday, firefighters found the corpses of an elderly couple near their destroyed trailer in Louisiana, the Bossier Parish Sheriff's Office said via Facebook.
 The winds were so strong that the home was displaced 200 feet (61 meters) from its original location.

 Another fatality occurred after a 75-year-old man was crushed when a tree fell on his home, according to the Caddo Parish Coroner's Office.